Nice to meet you.

 What I dislike about Pieces for Developers:

 • While Pieces for Developers is great at generating and retrieving code, its chatbot functionality sometimes misses the mark.
 I’ve had conversations where it completely forgets what we discussed just a few interactions ago.
-This can be incredibly frustrating, especially when I’m debugging something and need it to build on previous responses.
+This can be incredibly hard, especially when I’m debugging something and need it to build on previous responses.

-• The MacOS version of Pieces for Developers has an annoying issue where it randomly reloads.
+• The MacOS version of Pieces for Developers has an issue where it randomly reloads.
 When this happens, I’ve lost copied snippets before I could paste them into my code.
 This has disrupted my workflow multiple times, especially when juggling different applications and moving quickly.

 What G2 users dislike about Pieces for Developers: